LIBERATING FOOTBALL TRAVEL

 A fan’s guide – the club from early doors to today

-No, they may not be family-run businesses as they would have been before the war – but they tend to attract young, ambitious club presidents who place faith in equally young talent, usually Breton, on and off the pitch.
+FC Lorient may not be family-run businesses as they were before the war – but the club tended to attract young, ambitious club presidents who place faith in equally young talent, usually Breton, on and off the pitch.

-Such is Lorient’s Loïc Féry, who took over in 2009 at the age of 35, well versed in commerce and the business practices of the Far East.
-Féry quickly replaced Gourcuff with 42-year-old Sylvain Ripoli, a defender for the orange-and-blacks for over a decade.
+Such was Lorient’s Loïc Féry, who took over in 2009 at the age of 35, well versed in commerce and the business practices of the Far East.

-Always a major force in the regional game, Lorient constantly nurtured local talent, such as striker Stéphane Pédron, a major factor in the promotion season of 1997-98.
+Always a major force in the regional game, Lorient constantly nurtured local talent, particularly under long-term coach Christian Gourcuff, at the helm for most of the 1980s and 1990s.
+One key example would be striker Stéphane Pédron, a major factor in the promotion season of 1997-98, by which time stalwart midfielder Sylvain Ripoli was running out for the orange-and-blacks.

 Inspired by the Nantes model, Lorient played a swift passing game, keeping the ball on the deck and playing their way back into the top flight.
 Sadly, though, talent never stays at the Stade du Moustoir for long – Laurent Koscielny left for Arsenal after one season, while Yoann Gourcuff, son of coach Christian, was a youth at Lorient for ten years before leaving for Rennes, then Milan.

 Frustrated at achieving top-ten finishes with such limited resources, Gourcuff senior left for the third and probably final time in 2014.
-President Féry, meanwhile, has bigger fish to fry, namely the completion of L’Espace FCL, the contemporary development centre at Ploemeur he began to plan out with Gourcuff in 2012.
+President Féry, meanwhile, had bigger fish to fry, namely the completion of L’Espace FCL, the contemporary development centre at Ploemeur he had begun to plan out with Gourcuff.

 Stadium Guide